joshuacherian/joshuacherian.github.io/_posts/2019-11-02-Solving-Phunbos.md

 ### Phinal Thoughts

 This was an enjoyable project.
 If I could have changed anything, it would have been to fillet the corners more.
 There's still a lot of catching so you have to make sure each piece is lined up perfectly before you rotate.
-Of course, this is more of a decorative piece than a competition-worthy speedcube, so I'm not terribly disappointed by it.
+Of course, this is more of a decorative piece than a competition-worthy speed cube, so I'm not terribly disappointed by it.

 All in all, this was a cool project to work on!
 And since Phobos is such a dark and gloomy name, I hereby christen my new puzzle "Phunbos"!